MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/4-Exercise 3.md

    - In Visual Studio Code, navigate to the **Run and debug** menu.
 Select **Debug in Teams** with your desired browser option then select the **Start debugging** button.
    - In the **ENVIRONMENT** section of Teams Toolkit, open the *local* folder, and then and select the browser of your choice.

 3. After Visual Studio Code performs some checks, with actions viewable on the **Console** tab, a new browser window opens.
-In the **UserInfoApp** dialog, select the **Add** button to install the app in Teams for preview.
+In the **UserInfoApplocal** dialog, select the **Add** button to install the app in Teams for preview.

 The app is now viewable on the sidebar.
 The app is pre-configured with two tabs: **Personal Tab** and **About**.
 Verify that the locale code is displayed in the tab.